 - Pension Liabilities:- The pension fund external valuers have stated that their valuations as at 31 March 2020 have been reported on the basis of 'material valuation uncertainty' in relation to directly owned property and pooled investment property vehicles and consequently, less certainty and a higher degree of caution should be attached to their valuations than would normally be the case.
 Given the unknown future impact that COVID-19 might have on the real estate market, they have recommended that the valuation of the directly held properties is kept under frequent review, which is currently undertaken each quarter.
 For the avoidance of doubt, the inclusion of the 'material valuation uncertainty' declaration above does not mean that the valuations cannot be relied upon.
 The statement is a disclosure, not a disclaimer.
-It is used in order to be clear and transparent with all parties that in the extraordinary circumstances that Group and Authority's share of the Pension Fund assets are reflected in the accounts as set out in note 23 on pension disclosures. - Property Plant & Equipment:- Within the Group entities valuations have been provided amidst the economic uncertainty created as a result of the Covid-19 and thus valuations have been reported subject to a Material Valuation Uncertainty clause.
+It is used in order to be clear and transparent with all parties that in the extraordinary circumstances that applied at the valuation date less certainty can be attached to the valuation than would otherwise be the case.
+The Group and Authority's share of the Pension Fund assets are reflected in the accounts as set out in note 23 on pension disclosures. - Property Plant & Equipment:- Within the Group entities valuations have been provided amidst the economic uncertainty created as a result of the Covid-19 and thus valuations have been reported subject to a Material Valuation Uncertainty clause.
 The inclusion of the 'material valuation uncertainty' declaration does not mean that the valuation cannot be relied upon.
 Rather, the phrase is used in order to be clear and transparent with all parties, in a professional manner that in the current extraordinary circumstances less certainty can be attached to the valuation than would otherwise be the case.
 The material uncertainty clause is to serve as a precaution and does not invalidate the valuation.